-A few months ago Kevin came home with a bottle of the most amazing thing ever….guacamole salsa.
+A few months ago Kevin came home with a bottle of the most amazing thing ever….Casera Herdez guacamole salsa.
 How did I not know this was a thing?
 Creamy like guacamole, spicy, and filled with onions, garlic and copious amounts of cilantro.
-It’s one part hot sauce and one part guacamole.
-Basically, the best invention mankind has ever stumbled upon.
-Except maybe Sriracha.
-But that’s a whole other post.
+Basically it’s a blended tomatillo avocado salsa.

 Once you get them home you’ll want to remove the papery husk and wash them well with warm water and a bit of soap to remove the sticky residue on them.
 Then you are ready to start the recipe!

 Literally you just toss everything into the blender and let her rip.

 If you want to give this additional depth of flavor you can take your tomatillos, jalapneos and onion and roast them in the oven at 400 degrees with a bit of olive oil until they are blackened.
 You can also smoke them a bit on your BBQ to add additional flavor.
 Neither are required but they are delicious variations.

 But I decided that in honor of the fact that its summer and the house is already roasting that we would try this raw too and see how it was.
 And it was fabulous!

 So roast them if you like, or toss them all in raw and bask in the fact that your house isn’t crazy sweltering hot from your oven…either one creates a delicious avocado tomatillo sauce.

 Guacamole Salsa (Herdez CopyCat Recipe)

 - 10 tomatillos , husks removed and washed well